James Maslow

-James David Maslow (born July 16, 1990) is an American actor, singer and dancer.
-He played the role of James Diamond on Nickelodeon's Big Time Rush, had roles in Getaway and The Frozen Ground, and is a member of the boyband Big Time Rush.
+James David Maslow (born July 16, 1990) is an American actor, singer, dancer and model.
+He played the role of James Diamond on Nickelodeon's Big Time Rush, had roles in The Frozen Ground and Seeds of Yesterday, and is a member of the boyband Big Time Rush.

 He also starred as Kevin Mohr on the Sony Crackle original series Sequestered.

 In 2014, Maslow competed as a contestant on the eighteenth season of Dancing with the Stars, in which he reached fourth place.
 In 2018, Maslow was cast as one of the celebrity houseguests on the first American edition of Celebrity Big Brother where Maslow finished in sixth place.

 Early life

-James Maslow was born in New York City, New York and raised in La Jolla, California.
+James Maslow was born in New York, New York, and raised in La Jolla, California.
 Born to a Jewish father and a Catholic mother, he was raised Jewish.

 At the age of six, Maslow began training as a singer when his parents placed him in the San Diego Children's Choir.
 He attended La Jolla and Torrey Pines elementary schools, Muirlands Middle School, and San Diego School of Creative and Performing Arts (SDSCPA).
 He had a small role in the San Diego Opera's production of La bohème when he was 10 years old.
 He attended acting camp at the La Jolla Playhouse, and got his first agent when he was 14.
 At SDSCPA, he portrayed lead roles in select feature productions, including Danny Zuko in "Grease" (2004) and Marius in "Les Miserables" (2006).
 Maslow transferred from SDSCPA partway through the tenth grade, switching to Coronado School of the Arts (CoSA).
 He graduated from CoSA's musical theater department in 2007.